 The Proponent is committed to working with First Nations people to achieve better life outcomes in health, education, employment and housing.
-To achieve these outcomes within Queensland Government policies, the Proponent applies the principles of the Queensland Procurement Policy 2023 (QPP 2023).
+To achieve these outcomes, the Proponent has applied the principles of the Queensland Procurement Policy 2023 (QPP 2023) to its procurement process.
 Embedded within these principles are the requirement to support local jobs and businesses, deliver improved social outcomes and increase procurement with Aboriginal and/or Torres Strait Island businesses.